-The Investment Manager may at times utilise global equities (proxied by the MSCI All Country World Total Return Net Index) and bonds (proxied by the Bloomberg Barclays Global-Aggregate Total Return Index) to measure the risk and return characteristics of the Fund.
-When comparing the level of income generated by the Fund, the Investment Manager may at times utilise the following ancillary comparators, US Treasury 10 year Total Return Index, MSCI World High Dividend Index, BoAML Global Corporate Index, BoAML Global High Yield Constrained Index; JP Morgan EMBI GD Sovereign Index; JP Morgan GBI-EM GD Composite Index, or a combination of all.
+The Investment Manager may at times utilise global equities (proxied by the MSCI All Country World Total Return Net Index) to measure the risk and return characteristics of the Fund.

+When comparing the level of income generated by the Fund, the Investment Manager may at times utilise the following ancillary comparators, MSCI World High Dividend Index, BoAML Global Corporate Index, BoAML Global High Yield Constrained Index; JP Morgan EMBI GD Sovereign Index; JP Morgan GBI-EM GD Composite Index, or a combination of all.